psychoinformatics-de/studyforrest-www/pelican-theme/README.md

 Menulabel metadata attribute to the page header (`Menulabel:` in markdown, `:Menulabel:` in rst).

-### About Me

-You can show a short blurb of text about yourself and a picture.
-The following two settings are used for this:

-* Your 'About Me' paragraph will be whatever the `ABOUT_ME` variable is set to (raw html is allowed)
-* Your avatar can be set by pointing the `AVATAR` variable to the relevant picture (e.g. 'images/profile.png')

 ### Sidebar options

 The following things can be displayed on the sidebar: